Amos-THX/Automating-Trading-Setup-Workflows/README.md

 ```

 # Filter Tickers to Focus Based on Setup Rules
-Say for example, out of the 500 tickers in the S&P 500 Index, we will like to take a closer look only at tickers that have their candle trading below the lower Bollinger Band.
+Say for example, before the start of each trading day, out of the 500 tickers in the S&P 500 Index, we will like to take a closer look only at tickers that have their candle trading below the lower Bollinger Band.
 This snippet below identifies stocks that are currently trading below their lower Bollinger Band based on the most recent trading day.
 It first extracts the latest date in the dataset, then filters the dataframe to include only rows from that date where the Candle_Below_Lower_BB flag is set to 1 (indicating the price has fallen below the lower band).

 ```